cordmata/mediaampy/README.rst

 This is a fairly low-level wrapper around the MediaAmp/MPX `endpoints
 <http://help.theplatform.com/display/trc/Alphabetical+list+of+endpoints>`_
 provided by theplatform.com.
 It primarily handles token authentication and provides HTTP methods with configurable default parameters (e.g. schema) for the service endpoints.
+Because of the multitude of available parameters available at each endpoint this package is intended to be used by your application to build your own abstractions on top of the request and response data.
 Currently it only supports the JSON (and cJSON) forms.

 Usage
 -----

-This only really provides HTTP methods against known service endpoint URLs with some common default parameters applied.
-Because of the multitude of available parameters available at each endpoint this package is intended to be used by your application to build your own abstractions on top of the request and response data.

 To get started, supply your credentials.